Knowledge base

 c.
 Application lock

-This option allows you to protect the application with one of the locking methods of your device, which allows you to stay connected to Infomaniak messaging with your user account but prevents access to Infomaniak Mail by a third party when the app is no longer in the open applications.
+This option allows you to protect the application by one of the locking methods of your device, which allows you to stay logged in to Infomaniak messaging with your user account but prevents access to Infomaniak Mail by a third party when the app is no longer in the open applications.

 If your device has a fingerprint reader, you can use this method to activate the lock.
-The same applies to Face ID on iOS:
+Same for Face ID on iOS:

-Upon reopening the application, authentication will be required.
+When reopening the application, authentication will be requested.

 d.
 Notifications on the device